smorel/AppCoreKit/Documentation/Sample-template.markdown

 <h2>Refining the layout</h2>

-<p>We'd like to refine the layout now: We'd like to have the image aligned on top left of the cells like classical twitter clients. <b>AppCoreKit</b> provides block based interface to customize layouts of cell controllers, compute its size dynamically, creates and setup its view hierarchy and more.
+<p>We'd like to have the image aligned on top left of the cells like classical twitter clients. <b>AppCoreKit</b> provides block based interface to customize layouts of cell controllers, compute its size dynamically, creates and setup its view hierarchy and more.
 In our previous viewController factory, lets add a piece of code when creating the table view cell controller as follow:</b>

 <i>ViewControllers.m</i>